 where:

-Et is the incremental efficiency gain (or loss) in Financial Year t of the Access Arrangement Period
+Et is the incremental efficiency gain (or loss) in Financial Year t;

-Ft is the forecast operating expenditure in Financial Year t of the Access Arrangement Period
+Ft is the forecast operating expenditure in Financial Year t;

-At is the actual operating expenditure in Financial Year t of the Access Arrangement Period
+At is the actual operating expenditure in Financial Year t;

-Ft–1 is the forecast operating expenditure in Financial Year t–1 of the Access Arrangement Period
+Ft–1 is the forecast operating expenditure in Financial Year t–1; and

-At–1 is the actual operating expenditure in Financial Year t–1 of the Access Arrangement Period.
+At–1 is the actual operating expenditure in Financial Year t–1.

-(e) The estimated incremental efficiency gain (or loss) for the Financial Year 2021–22 will be calculated as:
+(e) The incremental efficiency gain (or loss) for Financial Year 2026–27 will be calculated as:

-E2021–22= (F2021–22 – A2021–22*) – (F2020–21 – A2020–21)
+(F2026–27 – A*2026–27) – (F2025–26 – A2025–26)

-Where A2021–22* is to be estimated using the following equation:
+where actual operating expenditure in the Financial Year 2026–27 is to be estimated using the following equation:

-A2021–22* = Abase + F2021–22 – Fbase
+A*2026–27 = F2026−27 – (Fb – Ab) + non-recurrent efficiency gainb

-where:
+and where:

-A2021–22* is the estimate of operating expenditure for Financial Year 2021–22
+A*2026–27 is the estimate of operating expenditure for Financial Year 2026–27;

-A2020–21 is the actual operating expenditure for Financial Year 2020–21
+𝐹2026−27 is the forecast operating expenditure for Financial Year 2026–27;

-Abase is the actual operating expenditure for the Financial Year used to forecast opex for the following period
+𝐹𝑏 is the forecast operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2027;

-F2021–22 is the forecast operating expenditure for Financial Year 2021–22

-F2020–21 is the forecast operating expenditure for Financial Year 2020–21

-Fbase is the forecast operating expenditure for the Financial Year used to forecast opex for the following period.
+𝐴𝑏 is the actual operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2027; and

+non-recurrent efficiency gainb is the adjustment made to Ab used to forecast operating expenditure in the access arrangement period commencing 1 July 2027 to account for operating expenditure associated with one-off factors.

 (f) The incremental efficiency gains (or losses) are carried over from Financial Year to Financial Year in real dollars to ensure that these gains (or losses) are not eroded by inflation.
 The price indices used in this calculation are to be consistent with those used to forecast opex for the following Access Arrangement period.

 (g) Increments or decrements from the summation of incremental efficiency gains or losses calculated in accordance with the approved incentive mechanism in the Access Arrangement Period will give rise to an additional ‘building block’ in the calculation of the Total Revenue amounts for each Financial Year of the subsequent access arrangement period.